gauntface/web-push-book/src/_content/chapter-05/01-push-events.md

 ---
 # Push Events

 By this point covered subscribing a user for push sending them a message.
-The next step is to receive this push message on the users device and display a notification (as well as any other work we might want to do).
+The next step is to receive this push message on the user's device and display a notification (as well as any other work we might want to do).

 ## The Push Event